mnavascues/ABC_TimeAdapt/README.md

 ## TimeAdapt

-TimeAdapt makes (i.e. will eventually make) a joint inference of demography and selection from longitudinal population genomic data.
+TimeAdapt makes (*will eventually make*) a joint inference of demography and selection from longitudinal population genomic data.
 The inference is based on approximate Bayesian computation via random forest.
 It takes whole genome data and information about the ages of samples to perform simulations (using SLiM + pyslim/msprime).

 ### Requirements

 TimeAdapt is a collection of scripts in Python and SLiM (3.6).
-They have been tested in an Ubuntu (20.04) machine using a conda environment and using a snakemake workflow to run them.
-The conda environment was created with the following commands (on 12.Nov.2021):
+They have been tested in an Ubuntu (20.04) machine using a Conda environment and using a Snakemake workflow to run them.
+The Conda environment was created with the following commands (on 12.Nov.2021):

 ```shell
 conda create -n timeadapt python==3.8.10 r-base=3.6.3